danlipsa/ascent/src/examples/paraview-vis/README.md

        spectrum-mpi@10.3.0.1-20190611: spectrum-mpi/10.3.0.1-20190611
      buildable: False
   ```
-* Continue with `3.
-Install ParaView and Ascent` but add the following postfix
+* Continue with `2.2 Install ParaView and Ascent` but add the following postfix
   for ParaView and Ascent specs
     `^spectrum-mpi@10.3.0.1-20190611`
-* Continue with `4.
+* Continue with `3.
 Common Installation Instructions` but do not run the simulation.
-* Execute cloverleaf
+* To run the simulation execute:
   `bsub $(spack location --install-dir ascent)/examples/ascent/paraview-vis/summit-moment-invariants.lsf`
   To check the results use `bjobs -a`